 The Washburn-Crosby “A” Mill Complex, including, Elevator #1, is a National Historic Landmark.
 Our work at the site has been ongoing; three projects are highlighted here.

 Historic Structure Report.
 Our Historic Structure Report, included the museum building along with seven other structures on the site.
 MacDonald & Mack led the project team to investigate the history and existing conditions of the structures.
 The overall goal was to assist the Minnesota Historical Society in (1) understanding the history and evolution of the structures, individually and as an entire site, (2) ensuring long-term preservation of this important historic resource, and (3) planning for public interpretive programming and uses.

 Elevator #1.
 A number of exterior elements of the structure had severely deteriorated and were posing a safety concern.
 The flat concrete roofs over the grain bins and Headhouse levels were unstable and the exterior bin walls were spalling in many places.
 Also, historic window and door openings were unsecured and unprotected, allowing birds and precipitation to enter the building, causing further deterioration.

 We completed a comprehensive conditions assessment on the Elevator, followed by design for restoration.
 This included (1) replacement of the concrete roof over the grain bins; (2) repairs to the concrete Headhouse roofs; (3) major repairs (patching) of the exterior bin walls and Headhouse walls; (4) sealing of exterior window and door openings in the Headhouse.

 The project required a high level of creativity from to accommodate the complex issues at this urban site.
 A significant challenge was the safe demolition and replacement of the bin roof at 100 feet above the ground.

 Courtyard walls.
-MacDonald & Mack recently completed a detailed investigation of the courtyard walls, identifying areas of significant deterioration, much of it previously unknown.
-Restoration is currently underway.
+MacDonald & Mack completed a detailed investigation of the courtyard walls, identifying areas of significant deterioration, much of it previously unknown.
+Rehabilitation was recently completed.